magoo/risk-measurement/risk/defined.rst

 It is not difficult to find other uses in the wild!

-  - The lack of a best practice, or "obvious" mitigation ("Driving without a seatbelt")
+  - The lack of obvious mitigations ("*Driving without a seatbelt is a risk*")
-  - An amount of property at stake ("The amount of money in a higher risk investment")
+  - An amount of property at stake ("*We have too much risk in volatile investments*")
-  - General expressions of "I am afraid of..."
+  - General expressions of fear. ("*This feels pretty risky...*")

 There are obviously consistent themes involved with all of these definitions.
-They all relate, somehow, to the likelihood of a future event, or the impact of a future event.
+They all relate, somehow, to the likelihood of a future event, or the impact of a future event, or both.

 Risk in practice
 ----------------
 You are likely surrounded by a variety of factors that compose your ability to influence a risk.

 - Your time and resources available to contribute.
 - The skillsets you can contribute to a problem.
-- The opportunities that may temporarily be available.
+- An short lived opportunity to mitigate a risk.

-As such, you might find yourself with many available strategies.
-Their effectiveness would be measured differently.
+As such, you might find yourself with many available strategies that have varying limitations associated with them.

 Here is an example scenario: